sransara/com.sransara/content/lab/_index.md

 ---
 title: Lab
 ---
-This page is under construction.
+Sorry, this page is still under construction.

-In the mean time please checkout my [github profile](//github.com/sransara/).
+In the meantime please checkout my [github profile](//github.com/sransara/).